-The seats consist of seating surface as an integral part of the monocoque structure and backrest, upholstered with removable cushions.
+The seats consist of seating surface as an integral part of the monocoque structure and adjustable backrest, upholstered with removable cushions.
 The cushions consist of a foam core covered with an easily cleanable, water-repellent fabric.

-The forward backrest hinges are positioned by 4 countersunk allen bolts on two seating rails.
-To suit to different leg lengths the backrest hinges can be adjusted by removing the allen bolts and refitting in a different position on the rails.
+The backrest hinges are positioned by 2 countersunk Allen bolts on two seating rails.
+To suit to different leg lengths the backrest hinges can be adjusted by removing the Allen bolts and refitting in a different position on the rails.
+In addition the backrest angle can be adjusted by modifying the lengths of the telescopic tubes.